rsnemmen/riaf-sed/README.md

  - omiga: ang. mom.

 ## Useful advice

+If you want to inspect the behaviour of the dynamical solution,  have a look at the log file `out` which you define in the 38th line of `in.dat`.
+Every line corresponds to a different cylindrical radius shell of the RIAF, with the first column listing the radius (in units of M) and the others giving physical quantities.

 Guideline to find the correct physical solution:
 When running the code I should always look for the solutions which have a smooth behavior of v_R(R), the Mach number is >1 at the inner region (have a sonic point) and for which v_R decreases as R increases.